gini/gini-vision-lib-ios/Documentation/source/QR Code scanning guide.md

 QR Code Scanning
 =============================

-Some invoices have a QR Code that allows the user to get the payment data just scanning it from the camera screen.
-If the QR Code has a valid format (see [supported QR Codes](#supported-qr-codes)), a popup appears pointing out that a QR Code has been detected and allowing the user to use it.
+Some invoices have a QR code that allows the user to get the payment data just by scanning it from the camera screen.
+If the QR code has a valid format (see [supported QR codes](#supported-qr-codes)), a popup appears pointing out that a QR code has been detected and allowing the user to use it.
 <center><img src="img/qr_code_popup.jpg" border="1"/></center>

-Enable QR Code scanning
+Enable QR code scanning
 ----------------------

-The QR Code scanning feature is disabled by default, so in case that you what to use it you just need to enable it in the `GiniConfiguration`, like so:
+The QR code scanning feature is disabled by default, so in case that you what to use it you just need to enable it in the `GiniConfiguration`, like so:
 ```swift
 let giniConfiguration = GiniConfiguration()
 ...